ehmicky/log-process-errors/README.md

 # Code of conduct

-You are welcome to contribute to this project regardless of personal background.
+This projects welcomes anyone regardless of personal background.
 We enforce a [Code of conduct](CODE_OF_CONDUCT.md) in order to promote a positive and inclusive environment.
-Please read it before submitting an issue or pull request.

 # Contributors